inaka/spellingci/README.md

 Users should check the repositories they want to be webhooked by `Spelling CI`.
 Once it is checked, every time the repository receive a Pull Request `Spelling CI` will check the spelling regarding the configuration, (if no configuration file is found `Spelling CI` will check only `*.md` and `*.markdown` files by default).

 # spellingci.json
-`Spelling CI` allow us to configure our settings through a json file. this is the format:
+`Spelling CI` allow us to configure your settings through a json file. this is the format:
 ```
 {
   "extensions" : ["txt", "other"],